erinsophie/weather-app/README.md

 # Project goals

-- The main goal of this project was to learn how Javascript Promises work, particulary async and await.
+- The main goal of this project was to learn how Javascript Promises work, particularly async and await.

 # Features

 - Makes fetch requests to get data from the Weather API
 - Search for any city and the current data, including local time, temperature and condition will be displayed
 - Toggle to see either today's forecast or this week's forecast
-- Displays the next 12 hours of forecast, adjusting for the city's local time.
+- Displays the next 12 hours of weather, adjusting for the city's local time.